basham/swit-workshop-a11y/slides.md

 ---

-## Disability is not a personal health condition *

-Human perfection is a myth.
+## Human perfection<br>is a myth

 Note:
-First, it is common to think that a disability is something that steals from you, your health, your livelihood.
-That it makes you less than others.
-This is not the case.
-The truth is, there is no perfect human or human condition.
-We are simply different.
+There is no perfect human or human condition.
+Everyone has both abilities and disabilities.
+We are simply different along that spectrum.

 ---